 Use your grammarian buddies who complain about spelling and

 grammar (even on billboards) and find problems in every book they read. 🙂

 If you blow it … they’ll let you know!

-I provide my clients with my list of 7 Deadly Words I remove from every document.
+I provide my clients with my list of 7 Deadly Fillers I remove from every document.
 Other editors’ lists may vary, but if your friends eradicate those words, you’ll probably save money.

 Now, when it comes to your two buddies: hopefully, they’ll work for free.